sclbl/scalable-todos/README.md

 # Scalable Todos
-This Modules adds a basic todo functionality to the Scalable system.
+This module adds a basic todo functionality to the Scalable system.

 ## Usage
 Just fill out the variables in the settings.json file.